• Skip to primary navigation

 Kate Hahnel

-Creamy delicious blue spirulina powder smoothie with no banana.
-Great as part of a healthy breakfast routine or as a healthy post-workout meal.
+You will love this creamy delicious blue spirulina powder smoothie with no banana!
+It is great as part of a healthy breakfast routine or post-workout meal.

 5 from 10 votes